robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 ![Node-create-table](images/fr0102-21_Node-create-table.png "Node-create-table")

-#### 15. Right click in the - server/app01s - folder and select Open in Integrated Terminal and click in the Terminal window
+#### 15. Right click in the - server/app01s - folder and select Open in Integrated Terminal and click in the Terminal window and click in the Terminal window

 ![Open-Terminal-app01s](images/fr0102-19_Open-Terminal-app01s.png "Open-Terminal-app01s")